winstxnhdw/flask-boilerplate/README.md

 ## Installation

-Only Arch and Debian-based installations are supported.
+The installation script only supports Arch or Debian-based systems.
+If you are on any other platform, you will have to install Docker manually [here](https://docs.docker.com/get-docker/).

 ```bash
 sh requirements.sh